 Allergies can begin in childhood, adulthood and anytime in between.
 If you’re dealing with a new or persistent case of allergies, we encourage you to reach out to us at Carolina Asthma & Allergy.
 We serve patients throughout North and South Carolina and work with traditional allergy treatment methods as well as allergy shots and allergy drops.

 Our board-certified doctors are experts in food allergies, asthma, insect bite allergies and other uncommon, yet often serious allergies that require specialized care.
-We even offer anaphylaxis prevention and treatment, immunodeficiency care and treatments for the lungs, skin, throat, nose, ears, and eyes.
+We even offer anaphylaxis prevention and treatment, immunotherapy care and treatments for the lungs, skin, throat, nose, ears, and eyes.
 To set up your appointment today, contact us today!